certtools/ieps/007/README.md

                  *args, **kwargs,  # any other paramters left out for clarity
                  settings: Optional[dict] = None)
 ```
-The constructor applies all values of the `settings` parameter after reading the runtime configuration file.
+After reading the runtime configuration file, the constructor applies all values of the `settings` parameter.

 ### Method call